yipeichan/yipeichan.github.io/index.md

 <br>
 <hr>
 <br>
-Hosted on GitHub &mdash
+Hosted on GitHub
 <br>
-© YI-PEI CHAN.
+©2020 Yi-Pei Chan.
 Powered by <a href="https://github.com/orderedlist">orderedlist</a>.